-Current Chemistry Investigators (CCI) is an informal education project about the science of energy storage and chemical analysis.
+Current Chemistry Investigators (CCI) is an informal education and public engagement project about the science of energy storage and chemical analysis.
 The 2019 Nobel Prize in Chemistry was awarded for the discovery of the Lithium-Ion battery, a technology that has revolutionized modern society!
 These batteries are now in our phones, cars, laptops and houses.
-However, modern batteries need chemical elements from all over the world to store energy.
-We are also in the middle of an energy crisis and we need to find more efficient ways to store and transport energy to make better use of renewable energy.

 Meet the Team